Madhusudan-Tiwari/ATM-Simulator/readme.md

 # 🏧 ATM Simulator

-A simple command-line ATM system built in Python as my first serious project.
-It includes account registration, PIN-protected login, and basic input validation.
+A basic command-line ATM Simulator built in Python.
+It supports account registration, secure login, and basic banking functions like checking balance, deposits, and withdrawals.
+User data is now stored persistently using a JSON file.

 ---